 I prefer staying on dry land!
 Can I still join in?

 Yes!
 Everyone is welcome to take part in Sea Deep and help to conserve these endangered animals.
 Take a look at our events page for more information on activities near you.
 Join us this summer and help to identify potential nursery areas by hunting for shark egg cases along the shore.
 You can also spread the word about this project and the importance of our local sharks, skates and rays by following us on Twitter and Instagram or joining the Living Seas NI facebook page to get involved in our marine conservation work.

 About Ulster Wildlife

 Sea Deep is a new initiative delivered by Ulster Wildlife.
 With help from our members and supporters, we protect wildlife and wild places near you, stand up for our seas and inspire people about nature on their doorstep.
 As a charity, we couldn’t carry out our work for wildlife across Northern Ireland without people like you who love wildlife.
 Why not join us today and help nature thrive?

-Sea Deep is funded by the Heritage Lottery Fund (HLF).
-Thanks to National Lottery players, HLF invests money to help people across the UK explore, enjoy and protect the heritage they care about - from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife.
+Sea Deep is funded by the National Lottery Heritage Fund.
+Thanks to National Lottery players, the Heritage Fund invests money to help people across the UK explore, enjoy and protect the heritage they care about - from the archaeology under our feet to the historic parks and buildings we love, from precious memories and collections to rare wildlife.